-The Prospectors and Developers Association of Canada (PDAC) represents the interests of the Canadian mineral evolutation and development in the Canadian mineral evolution in the Canadian mineral evolution and the Canadian mineral evolution mineral evolution in the Canadian mineral evolution mineral evolut has more than 7,500 individual members (including prospectors, developers, geoscientists, consultants, mining executives, and students, as well as those involved in the drilling, financial, investment, legal and other support fields) and 1,000 corporate members (including senior, mid-size and junior exploration and mining companies and organizations providing services to the mineral industry).
+The Prospectors and Developers Association of Canada (PDAC) represents the interests of the Canadian mineral evolutation and development in the Canadian mineral evolution in the Canadian mineral evolution and development in the Canadian mineral evolution in the Canadian mineral evolution mineral evolution in the Canadian mineral evolution m has more than 7,500 individual members (including prospectors, developers, geoscientists, consultants, mining executives, and students, as well as those involved in the drilling, financial, investment, legal and other support fields) and 1,000 corporate members (including senior, mid-size and junior exploration and mining companies and organizations providing services to the mineral industry).
 The PDAC's mission statement is: "To protect and promote the interests of the Canadian mineral exploration sector and to ensure a robust mining industry in Canada.
 The PDAC will encourage the highest standards of technical, environmental, safety and social practices in Canada and internationally".
 The association's activities and the services it provides fall generally into three categories: advocacy, information, and networking.
 The association is best known for its annual convention, trade show, and investors exchange.
 In 2011, this event attracted over 27,000 attendees from more than 120 countries.